-The US native species, P. glandulosa, also known as honey mesquite, and P. velutina, or velvet mesquite, thrive in dry, arid areas of USDA Hardiness Zones 7-9.
+The US native species, P. glandulosa, also known as honey mesquite, and P. velutina, or velvet mesquite, thrive in dry, arid areas of USDA Hardiness Zones 7 to 9.

-Non-native species, such as the Chilean, P. chilensis, and the Argentine, P. alba, are suitable for growers in Zones 9-11.
+Non-native species, such as the Chilean, P. chilensis, and the Argentine, P. alba, are suitable for growers in Zones 9 to 11.
 Mesquites are adaptable to a wide range of growing conditions, and can tolerate drought and flooding.

 With delicate green foliage, they produce creamy white flowers in spring, followed by seed pods that ripen in the fall.

 Mesquite is a very effective perimeter plant, but it can be invasive.
 Young plants are fast-growing, and the shoots will spread rapidly and crowd out other plantings.
 As the shrub matures, its growth slows, and fewer thorns adorn the branches.